Working at IPinfo

 Finally, the integrations team focuses on a lot of our open source stuff.
 You can find our SDKs, the CLI, and some third party plugins on our website - all done by the integrations team.

 What tools do engineers use?

 - Infrastructure: Google Kubernetes Engine

 - Logging and Monitoring: Google Cloud Monitoring

-Planning and coordination: Notion and Linear
+- Planning and coordination: Notion and Linear

-Version Control: Git and GitHub
+- Version Control: Git and GitHub

 Can developers pick their own tools?

 For something trivial like code editors, developers can pick whatever they like.
 For other tools, they should confer with the rest of the team.
 If there's a need for a tool for some particular use case, we will consider it.
 People are encouraged to go and discover these things, figure it out, then present their reasoning and logic for why that's the best thing to use.
 We provide freedom, but the decision to use it has to be justified.

 How does the development process work?
 What's the process for working through bugs, features and tech debt?